Soco Falls – Temporarily Closed

 Just before the deck, there is another trail off to the left.
 If you head down this small trail, you'll gain access to some smaller falls above the main falls.

-Just be careful to not get to close to the top of the falls, it's a long drop and the rocks are very slippery!
+Just be careful to not get too close to the top of the falls, it's a long drop and the rocks are very slippery!
 People have died here due to getting too close to the edge, and recently as well, a lady fell to her death here in 2013.

 Scrambling down to the bottom of Soco Falls